UConn vs. Vermont Predictions & Picks - Women's NCAA Tournament First Round

 UConn Schedule Analysis

-- The Huskies captured their signature win of the season on November 27, when they took down the Iowa Hawkeyes, who rank No. 3 in the AP's Top 25, by a score of 86-79.
+- The Huskies registered their best win of the season on November 27, when they took down the Iowa Hawkeyes, who rank No. 3 in the AP's Top 25, by a score of 86-79.

-- The Huskies have the most Quadrant 1 wins in the nation (15).
+- The Huskies have 15 wins versus Quadrant 1 teams, the most in Division 1.

 UConn 2022-23 Best Wins